fac-members/fac-slides/src/slides/term-3/design-sprint.md

 - What have we identified from conducting research?
 - What does the user journey look like?
 - How might we meet the user need?
-- What other solutions might give us a direction for our product?
+- What can give us inspiration for our product?
 - What might our solution look like?

 ---